Family Advocacy Program (FAP) – Tower Barracks

 Domestic Abuse Reporting Options

-Restricted report: In most instances, domestic abuse victims may request a restricted report, which allows for confidential medical care, counseling, victim advocacy and support services, such as safety planning and legal assistance, without command notification or a law enforcement investigation.
-A victim must contact a medical care provider or Family Advocacy Program professional to request the restricted reporting option.
+Restricted report: Domestic abuse victims may request a restricted report, which allows for confidential medical care, counseling, advocacy and support services, such as safety planning and legal assistance, without command notification or a law enforcement investigation.
+You must contact a military health care provider, domestic abuse victim advocate, or Family Advocacy Program professional to request the restricted reporting option.

 Unrestricted report: If a domestic abuse victim requests an unrestricted report, the sponsor's commander is promptly notified, law enforcement is involved and administrative action against the offender may be taken.
 The victim remains eligible for all victim advocacy services, including safety planning, legal assistance and specialized support.
 Contact military law enforcement or the Family Advocacy Program to make an unrestricted report.
 In an emergency, call 911.